Rasheed Ahmad Siddiqui: Aligarh

 Any study of his writings without keeping in mind the scholarly, literary and cultural ambiance of Aligarh Muslim University and the city of Aligarh would make little sense.
 Most of the themes, events and characters in his works are, in one way or another, related to Aligarh but one also catches glimpses of Mariyahu, his place of birth.
 However, Aligarh is invariably the main source of his inspiration and creativity.

 Sahitya Akademi Award

-He received the 1971 Sahitya Akademi Urdu Award for his book "Ghalib ki Shakhsiyat aur Shairi".
+He received the 1971 Sahitya Akademi Urdu Award for his book "Ghalib ki Shakhsiyat aur Sha'airi" (lit.
+"Ghalib's Personality and Poetry").